Kuwait entry requirements for Indonesia passport holders

 May be checked

-Indonesian passport holders need a visa to enter Kuwait in 2026.
-You must arrange this before you travel — there is no visa on arrival for Indonesian citizens.
-The process is straightforward but requires careful preparation.
+Indonesian passport holders need a visa to enter Kuwait.
+You must arrange this before you travel — there is no visa-on-arrival option for Indonesian citizens, and Kuwait does not offer an eVisa for your nationality.
+Plan ahead and apply through the nearest Kuwaiti embassy or consulate.

 Entry requirements